meganz/MEGAchat/Readme.md

 ## Dependencies ##

  - `cmake` (and ccmake if a config GUI is required)
- - Our version of strophe (https://code.developers.mega.co.nz/messenger/strophe-native, see readme for it's own dependencies)
+ - Our version of strophe (https://code.developers.mega.co.nz/messenger/strophe-native, see readme for it's own dependencies).
+No need to explicitly build it, will be done by the Karere build system.
+ - `libevent2` - at least 2.0.x
  - Qt4 (for the test app): `libqtcore4 libqtgui4 libqt4-dev`
  - Native WebRTC stack from Chrome, see below for build instructions for it.
+ - The Mega SDK.
+Check out the repository, configure the SDK in a minimalistic way - without image libs etc. only the crypto and HTTP functionality is needed.
+Install crypto++ and libcurl globally in the system, because the Karere build will need to find them as well and link to them directly.
+Install any other mandatory Mega SDK dependencies and build it.
+It does not have to be installed with make install, it will be accessed directly in the checkout dir.
  - Our high level CMake build system that allows CMake projects to build and link with webrtc:
 `git clone git@code.developers.mega.co.nz:messenger/webrtc-buildsys.git`